deleeuw/jansweb/content/post/news/_index.md

 # Matrix Decomposition (2026-04-24)

 <https://github.com/deleeuw/decomp> has R code and paper for matrix
-approximation of Y by X in the Kronecker norm tr R(Y-X)C(Y-X)', with R and C positive semi-definite matrices.
+decomposition of Y by X in the Kronecker norm tr R(Y-X)C(Y-X)', with R and C positive semi-definite matrices.
-Subroutines for various choices of X, including low-rank approximation, are provided.
+Specifically we look at X of the form c + ae' + eb' + D. The four components define four Kronecker-orthogonal subspaces of matrix space.
+We project Y on these four subspaces, using the Kronecker metric.